 Thanks to Richard de Lancey of Nu Desine for his wonderful CAD work.
 Thanks to CALM, University of Exeter for their 3D printing facilities.

 Feel free to use images from this webpage for use in blogs and online websites.
-For high res images of the artwork for newspapers and Journals contact Jerram.
+For high res images of the artwork for newspapers and journals contact Luke Jerram.